 Getting up and moving is the most important thing you can do to prevent the symptoms of anxiety.
 If you regularly do something at least once a day like playing basketball or going for a bike ride, you will notice a difference over a period of time.

 Exercising as intensely as possible will help with the release of endorphins, which are released from the brain during periods of strenuous exercise, emotional stress and pain.
 Endorphins help relieve pain and induce feelings of pleasure or euphoria.
 You can try the following:

 - Light Jogging.

-How do you typically respond when anxiety kicks in?
+When music kicks in, how do you typically respond?
 Do you step back and take a deep breathe?
 Do you leave the room?
 Do you put on some music and dance?
-The last option may seem farfetched, but according to some psychologists and therapists, it could be an effective response.
+The last option may seem farfetched, but studies have shown that it could be an effective response.

-Many therapists who treat anxiety are finding that dance has the potential to act as an effective treatment for anxiety.
-Dance can be a method of accessing a peaceful state of mind.
+Dance has been found to be an effective treatment for anxiety.
+It can be used as a method of accessing a peaceful state of mind.

-Studies have shown that dance in particular can decrease anxiety and boost mood more than other physical outlets.
+Studies have shown that dance in particular can decrease anxiety and boost mood more than other physical outlet.

 Therapy can be a frightening word, but there are fun forms of anxiety therapy, and one of those is dance therapy.

 Among all the different types of dancing, the tango helps with attention deficit issues and memory.
 The complex moves require concentration and new skill development, and the participants become wrapped up in what they’re doing and don’t have time to worry about anything else.